Research Group

 Joel Pumple (MSc 2016) Characterization of permafrost valley fills along the Alaska Highway, SW Yukon.
 Present position: PACS Lab Installation Manager/Technical Director, Edmonton.

 Matt Mahony (MSc 2015) A 50,000 year record of meteoric water isotopes from Yukon permafrost.
-Present position: Staff geologist at Terta Tech in Ann Arbor Michigan, U.S.A.
+Present position: Staff Environmental Scientist, Burns & McConnell, Charlotte, NC

 Hayley Dunning (MSc 2011) Tephrochronology of SW Yukon and SE Alaska sites.
 Present position: Hayley realized through her thesis that her real passion was writing about science more than science, and went to journalism school at UBC and is now a media officer at Imperial College, London.